32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 My Review: These were originally designed to be carried by Navy Seals and Paratroopers operating behind enemy lines and in need of a silent mode of operation if you know what I mean.
 These are battle-tested blades that are notorious for their strength and dependability and are engineered with real input from top military operators.

 The MK3 is just slightly different than its predecessors and sports a 440A stainless steel 6” clip-point with a half serrated spine.
 The 440A steel is actually a bit less hard than some of its competitors and the reason for this is that they wanted the knife to be able to flex a little without breaking due to the nature of what a Paratrooper may face when in the field.
-While this probably isn’t the most practical knife for the average outdoorsman or even infantry unit, it’s still one of the coolest out there and worth adding to a knife collection.

 The entire package is a tad less than 11” and weighs 10oz.
 It is a little on the heavy side, but extra heft in a combat situation can actually be a major advantage.

-• American made and Navy seal issued full tang 440A stainless steel clip-point with the serrated spine with a 3mm thick steel cross guard
+• American-made and Navy Seal-issued full tang 440A stainless steel clip-point with the serrated spine with a 3mm thick steel cross guard

-• The blade is 6” on the dot and the entire knife is 10.75” in total and weighs 10oz
+• The blade is 6” on the dot and the entire knife is 10.75” in total and weighs 10 oz

 • The package includes an injection-molded plastic sheath and a lanyard

-13. Cold Steel Tai Pan 3V
+Cold Steel Tai Pan

 Check Price on Blade HQ